IRS Notice CP3219A: What It Is and How to Respond

 What if you agree with the IRS?

-If you agree with the IRS’s proposed assessment in the Notice CP3219A — meaning that 1) you agree that you did not report the income the IRS indicated in the “Explanation of Changes to Your Tax Return” section of the Notice CP3219A, 2) you have no deductions or other tax benefits to claim about this income, and 3) you agree with the IRS’s calculation of the tax on this income along with penalties and interest, simply check the box next to “I agree with all changes” and send that back to the IRS.
+If you agree with the IRS’s proposed assessment in the Notice CP3219A — meaning that 1) you agree that you did not report the income the IRS listed in the “What caused the differences” section of the Notice CP3219A, 2) you have no deductions or other tax benefits to claim about this income, and 3) you agree with the IRS’s calculation of the tax on this income along with penalties and interest, you can sign the Form 5564 enclosed with your notice and send it back to the IRS.

 What If You Still Owe the IRS?